South Floral Park, New York

-South Floral Park (formerly known as Jamaica Square) is a village in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 1,741 at the 2020 census.
+South Floral Park (formerly known as Jamaica Square) is a village within the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
+The population was 1,741 at the time of the 2020 census.

 At 0.096 sqmi, the Incorporated Village of South Floral Park is the smallest village in the State of New York by total area.

 History

 The Village of South Floral Park was incorporated in November 1925 as the Village of Jamaica Square.
-This name had been used since the area was first developed ca. 1905; the name was originally chosen so as to reflect the fact that it was down the road from Jamaica, Queens and next to Franklin Square.
+This name had been used since the area was first developed circa 1905; the name was originally chosen so as to reflect the fact that it was down the road from Jamaica, Queens and next to Franklin Square.
 However its name was changed to South Floral Park in 1931 due to confusion with said neighborhood in Queens; the new name was chosen based on the fact that the village is located immediately south of and adjacent to Floral Park.

 Residents decided to incorporate their community because they felt that the Town of Hempstead was unable to adequately fulfill the needs of their community, and believed that a more localized government would be able to govern it better.

+In 1953, South Floral Park Village Hall was constructed.
+The building was expanded in 1984 to rehouse the village's fire department in a more modern and efficient facility, which was dedicated on October 19, 1986.

 South Floral Park was one of the earliest racially integrated villages on Long Island.